 - A “strong” password must contain more characters than the minimum allowed.
 We recommend including numbers, special characters, and a mix of upper- and lowercase letters, but these are not required – they just help increase key space.

-- The criteria for a strong password for external collaborators is not related to the enterprise's password requirement settings but follows Box guidelines for strong passwords: using at least 8 characters, with either a combination of numbers, uppercase letters, or special characters (i.e. $#@&!).
+- The criteria for a strong password for external collaborators is not related to the enterprise's password requirement settings but follows Box guidelines for strong passwords: using at least 8 characters, with either a combination of numbers, upper- and lowercase letters, or special characters (i.e. $#@&!).

 - If an external collaborator already uses SSO to access Box, we consider that a strong password and do not require updating the password.